-The figure was originally dedicated on 24 August 1919 at the Wolli Creek Tram Depot, Tempe.
-As pictured, the figure originally stood atop an impressive memorial within the depot's grounds.
+The figure was originally dedicated on 24 August 1919 at the Wolli Creek Tram Depot in Tempe, NSW.
+As pictured in image 4 above, the figure originally stood on an impressive domed monument within the depot's grounds.

-In 1970, the marble figure was given to the Kyeemagh RSL and subsequently placed adjacent to the Kyeemagh RSL Club.
-The figure was painted (pictured) to cover damage inflicted by vandals.
-Following the 2018 closure of the Kyeemagh RSL Club, the Ramsgate RSL Sub-Branch became the memorial's custodian.
+In 1970, the figure was given to the Kyeemagh RSL and subsequently placed adjacent to the Kyeemagh RSL Club.
+The figure was painted to cover damage inflicted by vandals, as shown in image 5 above.
+Following the 2018 closure of the Kyeemagh RSL Club, the Ramsgate RSL sub-Branch became the memorial's custodian.

-In 2020, the war memorial was relocated to Pemberton Reserve, adjacent to the Ramsgate RSL Club.
+In 2020, the memorial was relocated to Pemberton Reserve in Sans Souci, NSW, adjacent to the Ramsgate RSL Club.

 D.R.T.& T Chief Engineers Branch